 The extraordinary untouched landscape of Fiordland National Park is breathtaking beauty on a mesmeric scale.

 The United Nations declared it as having ‘superlative natural phenomena’ and in 1986 declared it a World Heritage Area.

-This 1.2m hectare wilderness has plenty of claims to fame – not only was it the spectacular backdrop to The Lord of the Rings movies, but the largest and most remote fiord here, Doubtful Sound, was first named Doubtful Harbour by Captain Cook in 1770.
+This nearly 3 million acres of wilderness has plenty of claims to fame – not only was it the spectacular backdrop to The Lord of the Rings movies, but the largest and most remote fiord here, Doubtful Sound, was first named Doubtful Harbor by Captain Cook in 1770.
 He sailed past it, after deciding not to enter for fear of it not being navigable.

 Doubtful Sound is also home to one of the largest southernmost populations of bottlenose dolphins – about 60 of them in total – who are likely to make regular cameo appearances on your Cunard voyage and also pop up in Milford Sound, another grand fiord with sheer cliffs rising like jagged snow-brushed pyramids.

 A Maori legend has it that demigod Tu Te Raki Whanoa sculpted this rugged landscape from formless rock into art.

 ‘The peacefulness and majesty of the Milford Sound left me in awe the first time I took Queen Victoria there.
 Dark shadows surrounded us, with mist falling from the surrounding mountain ridges.
 As we slowly turned, a massive waterfall crashed around our bow – it was spectacular.’

 Captain Simon Love, Cunard Queen Victoria

 The Amalia Glacier is a tidewater glacier, also known as Skua Glacier, located in Bernardo O’Higgins National Park and stands like a thunderous wave frozen in time.

 The glacier originated from the Southern Patagonian Icefield, one of the largest on earth, that sits between Chile and Argentina.